 There is much debate about the power of writing things down.
 Perhaps you have heard of the Yale (or Harvard Business School) study of goals in which only 3% of the graduating class had specific written goals for their futures.
 Apparently, this is an urban myth.
 However, there is plenty of other evidence that suggests committing to paper what we want, by when and how we are going to do it, certainly seems to work for many of us.

 We currently live in a world of rapid growth and expansion.
 Which means if we aren’t growing then by pure logic we are contracting as everyone around us, who is successful, is moving forward.
 We explore this more in a post you can read here.

 Ready to Plan Your Career?

-At Lucy Walker Recruitment we have helped nearly 100,000 candidates progress their career over the last 26 years.
-If you would like to talk to one of our experienced consultants, call us on Leeds 0113 367 2880 or Manchester on 0161 661 4421 or drop us an email here.
+At Lucy Walker Recruitment we have helped over 100,000 candidates progress their career over the last 26 years.
+If you would like to talk to one of our experienced consultants, call us on Leeds 0113 367 2880. drop us an email here.

 Also as well as the career checklist, why not download and compete your own Career Development Plan here